costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

 transformation.
 Variations of codes, genres and modalities of expression of the idea see transposition as a possible solution for genetic transmutation and exchange.</p>

-> Natacha Roussel is a f-loss artist.
-She is the co-founder of the F-lat collective.
-Natacha is based in Brussels.